derivative-art/invest_in_futility/_posts/2023-09-05-eye-strain-conscious-monitor-stand.md

 1.  [x] Created the `too close` conditional
 1.  [x] Created `is_vibrating` conditional ( then removed it )
     1.  [x] Tested code an  ADXL3xx, X-Y-Z accelerometer...
 I think the part is broken :/
+1.  [x] Created a Frizting sketch to help others understand what I was doing.